tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Get-Share-Properties.md

 ---
-title: Get Share Properties (REST API) - Azure Storage
+title: Get Share Properties (FileREST API) - Azure Files
 description: The Get Share Properties operation returns all user-defined metadata and system properties for the specified share or share snapshot.
 The data returned does not include the share's list of files.
 author: wmgries